the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-recommend.md

 This is all to the good.

 ### Review code in small chunks and quickly

 Reviewing code in small chunks incrementally as the project is developing can help make the code review process a lot more efficient.
 It is a lot more difficult to review an enormous codebase once significant mistakes have been introduced.
 If mistakes can be spotted early in the process, they are much easier to fix and this will help with the overall code development process.

+Here is some general advice on how to integrate code reviews into our working process:

+- Take the time, read carefully.
+Review everything, nothing is too short or simple.
+- Try to have something else to do, and spread the load throughout your working day.
+Don't review for more than an hour at a time, after that the success rate drops quite quickly.
+- Don't review more than 400 lines of code (LOC) at a time, less than 200 LOC is better.
+Don't review more than 500 LOC/hour.

 ### Be okay with taking the discussion offline

 Sometimes, with more complex code reviews, online communication can lead to unproductive conversations.
 Setting up an in-person meeting can help to resolve some of the trickier issues in a more collaborative and friendly manner.